Laravel-Backpack/medialibrary-uploaders/readme.md

 # run the migration
 php artisan migrate

-# make you have your storage symbolic links created
+# make sure you have your storage symbolic links created for the default laravel `public` disk
 php artisan storage:link

 # (optionally) publish the config file